kenkentucky/Milestone_4/README.md

 # IOT PROJECT: TEMPERATURE AND HUMIDTY MONITORING #
-A simple IOT project that utilize python based web app in django and dbsqlite3 database
+A simple IOT project that utilize python based web app in django, PHPMyAdmin database and 000Webhost webhosting

 ## Problem statement: ##